Skip to content

 How Lease Payments Are Calculated

-A lease payment has two components: the depreciation charge and the finance charge.
+A lease payment has two distinct components:

 Monthly Payment = Depreciation Charge + Finance Charge